We aim to improve the lives of young cancer patients and their families through the research projects we conduct and support.

 BRIGHTLIGHT is the overarching name for a collection of research projects designed to answer a single question: Do specialist services for teenagers and young adults add value?
 The BRIGHTLIGHT Collaboration involves clinicians and researchers from London, Manchester, Leeds, Birmingham and Southampton.

 This partnership developed in order to identify what the priority areas for research for teenagers and young adults with cancer should be.
 These priorities were being set by TYA, families and healthcare professionals.
-The top ten priority areas for future research were finalised at a workshop in January 2018.

 Can we support your research?